officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 | `sort`          | `Sort`    | Sorting criteria in format: property,(asc\|desc) | -       | No       |

 ## Implementation
-At its core it uses [spark-submit](https://spark.apache.org/docs/3.5.4/submitting-applications.html) to launch a Spark Job locally,
+* At its core it uses [spark-submit](https://spark.apache.org/docs/3.5.4/submitting-applications.html) to launch a Spark Job locally,
-on minikube or kubernetes in a unified way derived through configurations in `application.yml`.
+on minikube or kubernetes in a unified way.
+* `spark-submit` command is derived with options coming through configurations in `application.yml` and Job start request Object.
+Refer to [SparkSubmitCommand Builder](src/main/java/com/ksoot/spark/launcher/SparkSubmitCommand.java) to see how the `spark-submit` command is built.
-[SparkJobLauncher.java](src/main/java/com/ksoot/spark/launcher/SparkJobLauncher.java) is the interface to launch a Spark Job.
+* [SparkJobLauncher.java](src/main/java/com/ksoot/spark/launcher/SparkJobLauncher.java) is the interface to launch a Spark Job.
 Currently the only implementation is [SparkSubmitJobLauncher.java](src/main/java/com/ksoot/spark/launcher/SparkSubmitJobLauncher.java).
 However, similarl Job Launcher can be implemented for EMR also, placeholder at [SparkEmrJobLauncher.java](src/main/java/com/ksoot/spark/launcher/SparkEmrJobLauncher.java)

 ### Job Triggering
 Currently Spark Job can be triggered by REST API.
 However, it can be enhanced to trigger spark jobs on arrival of Kafka messages, or Scheduler triggers or any other event also.
-You just need to implement the corresponding trigger and call the `SparkJobLauncher` to launch the job, as follows.
+You just need to provide the corresponding implementation selected by some runtime strategy and call the intended `SparkJobLauncher` implementation to launch the job, as follows.
 ```java
 this.sparkJobLauncher.startJob(jobLaunchRequest);
 ```